duikboot/flask-docker-celery-rabbitmq/README.md

 Make sure you have docker and docker-compose installed.

 ## Running
+Clone this repository and navigate into it in your terminal.
 Run in Dev mode, so set APP_ENV environment to Dev

     APP_ENV=Dev docker-compose up --build